guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 ## a. <a name="naive"></a>Naive implementation

-Let's begin with a direct implementation of [[algorithm 1]](#bpe-tokenization-naive), which consists in 2 main procedures:
+Let's begin with a direct implementation of [[algorithm 1]](#bpe-tokenization-naive), which consists in 2 main procedures within a loop:
 1. Find the best merge
 2. Apply the best merge

-Until no valid merge can be found.
 Let's examine the algorithm complexity, where _N_ represents the number of characters of an input text.
-Assuming a lookup in the merges mapping can be done in constant time (a fair assumption for a standard hashmap implementation), the `FindBestPair` procedure has a $O(N)$ complexity (_symbols_ is of length _N_ for the first iteration).
-Similarly, the `MergeBestPair` has a $O(N)$ complexity if the `Merge` operation can be done in constant time.
+Assuming a lookup in the merges mapping can be done in constant time (a fair assumption for a standard hashmap implementation), the `FindBestPair` procedure has a $O(N)$ complexity (_N-1_ pair candidates need to be checked for the first iteration).
+The `MergeBestPair` has a $O(N)$ complexity if the `Merge` operation can be done in constant time if we allow for multiple merges per iteration, otherwise $O(1)$.
 The main `Tokenize` procedure will iterate until no further merge can be found, which will result in _N-1_ merges in the "worst" case (if the entire word exists in the vocabulary).
 This results in a combined complexity of $O(N^{2})$.
 This motivates the pre-tokenization (e.g. whitespace splitting) step that usually precedes BPE tokenization, so that _N_ is the typical length of a word rather than a full sentence/document.

 Let's look at a Rust implementation of this algorithm.
 The following code has been edited to focus on the critical parts of the algorithm.
 The full working version can be found at [[7]](#bpe-code).
 Let's start by defining `Symbols`, the data structure representing a sub-token: